gtxaspec/wz_mini_hacks/README.md

 ```
 DISABLE_FW_UPGRADE="true"
 ```
 If a remote or app update is initiated, the camera will reboot due to the failure of the update.
-The firmware update should not proceed again for some time, or at all again.
+The firmware update should not proceed again for some time, or at all.

 ---